Rasmuskh/Bender.jl/README.md

 This package is not yet officially released so use at your own risk.
 Documentation and tests are work in progress, and API might change slightly before official release.

-To install: enter package manager mode by typing ']' in a Julia REPL.
-Then type add https://github.com/Rasmuskh/Bender.jl.git
+To install: enter package manager mode by typing `]` in a Julia REPL.
+Then type `add https://github.com/Rasmuskh/Bender.jl.git`.